 6. Fortress Kastel

 Fortress Kastel and Zero Strausse are connected to one another, so if you are interested in seeing both, it’s nice to buy your tickets together as it saves you a few euros.
 We brought the combined ticket and definitely think it’s worth it.
 You will love the scenic views from the Fortress Tower.
 It has a lovely view of both the seaport and the arena in the distance.
-These amazing views make Fortress Kastel a must-see when you come to Pula.
+These amazing views of the entire city make Fortress Kastel a must-see when you come to Pula.

 7. Zero Strausse